Why Childhood Trauma Puts You at Higher Risk for PTSD

 People can suffer the exact same trauma side-by-side—yet only one will develop PTSD.
 Researchers are zeroing in why.

 Post-traumatic stress disorder, or PTSD, hits people who undergo a traumatic event.
 You might be familiar with the risk to military veterans after combat, but people can also suffer PTSD after being in an accident, a natural disaster, or a terror attack, according to the National Institute of Mental Health; witnessing another person’s death can also trigger PTSD.
 The symptoms of this disorder include daily, disruptive feelings like being easily startled, feeling on edge, having repetitive bothersome memories of the event, emotional outbursts, and experiencing sleep difficulties.
-There’s a host of PTSD signs—learn more about silent PTSD symptoms you may have.

 Stephanie Sarkis, PhD, an author and psychotherapist located in Tampa, Florida, says that there are several kinds of childhood traumas that could put you at high risk for PTSD.
-A natural disaster, rape and sexual abuse, a parent’s life-threatening illness, homelessness and displacement, and peer suicide are a few examples.
-Here’s one woman’s story of childhood abuse and the impact it had on her life.
+A natural disaster, rape, and sexual abuse, a parent’s life-threatening illness, homelessness and displacement, and peer suicide are a few examples.
+(Here’s one woman’s story of childhood abuse and the impact it had on her life.)

-One potential reason only certain people develop PTSD after childhood trauma may be a faulty hormonal response to stress, suggests a 2019 study published in the journal Archives of Psychiatric Nursing.
+One potential reason why only some people develop PTSD after childhood trauma may be a hormonal response to stress, suggests a 2019 study published in the journal Archives of Psychiatric Nursing.
 The stress-related hormone cortisol climbs when you’re under duress; soon after, levels of the feel-good hormone oxytocin rise, helping you calm back down.
 Researchers at the University of Missouri-Colombia found that some women (the study only included women) with PTSD didn’t get that oxytocin bump to bring them back to normal.